openwebdocs/mdn-bcd-collector/docs/update-bcd.md

 ## `update-bcd`

 The `update-bcd` script is used to update the features tracked in BCD with the collected results.
+This script takes results files and compiles them into BCD support statements, which are then compared against the local BCD repository.
+If the collector's results differ from BCD's statements, the files are modified accordingly.

+### Basic usage

 To update BCD, run the following command:

 ```sh
 npm run update-bcd